Race, Memory, and Reckoning Initiative

-Additional programming details for Year 3 will be announced in spring 2022.
+Additional programming will be announced in fall 2022.

 While the Race, Memory, and Reckoning Initiative was originally launched with the three-year plan above, we are committed to this work beyond the initial timeline.
 We plan to publish a collection of all Fellows’ work whose projects are funded by the initiative.